-If you enroll within the first 16 weeks of your pregnancy and remain engaged in the program through your 28th week of pregnancy, you will earn a \$300 contribution to your HRA.
+If you enroll during your first, second or third trimester of your pregnancy, you will earn a \$300 contribution to your HRA.

-Bariatric Pre-Surgery Program
+Bariatric Pre-Surgery Education Program

 If you are seeking bariatric surgery for the first time or as a revision to a prior surgery, you are required to participate in a 12-month bariatric pre-surgery education program.
 The goal of this program is to help bariatric surgery candidates break through personal barriers to achieve safe and effective long-term weight loss.